Close Menu

 One cup (252 grams) of cooked teff provides 126 mg of magnesium, delivering 32% of the DV.

-It’s also high in protein, fiber, and iron, making it a great choice for energy and digestion.
+These tiny grains are also rich in protein, fiber, and iron, making it an excellent choice for supporting digestion and preventing iron deficiency.

 Use teff in porridge, baked goods, or as a base for grain bowls.
 Its mild, nutty flavor makes it a versatile ingredient in both sweet and savory dishes.